 Develop and implement an invasive plant management program, including management tips and strategies, herbicide selection and timing, non-chemical strategies, and ways to avoid common program pitfalls.
 Four pesticide contact hours in categories 29, 36, 40, and Applicator's License.

-All sessions will be offered annually to facilitate earning the certificate over more than one year’s time.
+Attendees are encouraged to take all four sessions in one season to get the most out of the information.
 All sessions may also be taken individually.
-Sessions are typically scheduled in late winter/early spring; to check for currently scheduled sessions refer to our Educational Events listing.
+To check for currently scheduled sessions refer to our Educational Events listing.

-For additional information, contact the UMass Extension Landscape, Nursery and Urban Forestry Program at (413) 545-0895 or eweeks[at]umext.umass[dot]edu.
+For additional information, contact the UMass Extension Landscape, Nursery and Urban Forestry Program at (413) 545-0895 or email@example.com.